-- a.
-Faculty should be selected based upon their knowledge of the subject matter; experience and teaching ability; and ability to meet the educational needs of the pharmacists and technicians. - b.
-Information, verbal and written, should be provided to faculty to assure that CPE activities meet ACPE's Standards for Continuing Pharmacy Education for developing objectives, incorporating active learning opportunities, and appropriate assessments of learning. - c.
-Faculty should be instructed to prepare pharmacists to provide patient-centered collaborative care as described in the Pharmacists' Patient Care Process model endorsed by the Joint Commission of Pharmacy Practitioners. - d.
-Faculty should disclose to the provider all relevant financial relationships with any commercial interest.
-In addition, the provider must have implemented a mechanism to identify and resolve any conflicts of interest prior to the education activity being delivered (Standard 5).
+- Faculty should be selected based upon their knowledge of the subject matter; experience and teaching ability; and ability to meet the educational needs of the pharmacists and technicians. - If residents and/or students are selected as faculty for a CPE activity, the provider should ensure a preceptor mentors the resident and/or student during development of the activity.
+Guidance should address the expectations of adult learning principles as outlined in the ACPE Standards for Continuing Pharmacy Education including identification of an educational gap; development of measurable learning objectives; inclusion of independent, balanced, and evidenced-based content; use of active learning techniques; and incorporation of learning assessment methods. - Information, verbal and written, should be provided to faculty to assure that CPE activities meet ACPE's Standards for Continuing Pharmacy Education for developing objectives, incorporating active learning opportunities, and appropriate assessments of learning. - Faculty should be instructed to prepare pharmacists to provide patient-centered collaborative care as described in the Pharmacists' Patient Care Process model endorsed by the Joint Commission of Pharmacy Practitioners. - Faculty should disclose to the provider all financial relationships with any ineligible company.
+In addition, the provider must have a process to identify and mitigate relevant financial relationships prior to faculty assuming their roles (Standard 5).